With flyers more distracted than ever, United rolls out a rebooted safety video

 "I'm very proud of the video we put forward," Johnson said.
 "I think it does strike the right balance between getting people to pay attention.
 But also delivering that information fresh every single time so they can be prepared."

-Most of the shooting for United's video happened in October and November.
+Shooting for United's video ended in November.
 A few months later, a Japan Airlines jet burst into flames after colliding with another aircraft on a runway in Tokyo.
 Remarkably, all of the passengers evacuated safely, leaving their carry-on bags behind — one more reminder of why these onboard safety videos matter.

 Copyright 2024 NPR